 management conference

-Belvedere Complex
+Belvedere Palace

 The Belvedere is an integral part of Vienna’s historic scene, consisting of several palaces and an orangery that dates back to the late 17th century.
 It consists of the Baroque palaces, the Lower and Upper Belvedere; palace stables and the Orangery, all set in a Baroque-style park.
 Prince Eugene of Savoy had the complex built for this summer home.
 During the French Revolution, the palaces served as home to French royalty fleeing their country.
 The Belvedere is stunning to look at during the night when it is all lit up, and well as provides great views of Vienna.